 Recently, our attorneys have represented an increasing number of fathers who want to be more involved in their children’s lives.
 Although most people refer to this as “Fathers’ Rights“ it is referred to as a Legitimation case in legal circles.
 Fathers’ Rights can be harder to enforce, because the mother’s biological connection to the child is essentially proven at childbirth, while some fathers must establish paternity and legitimation before being able to exercise the full parental rights.

 Many fathers are uninformed regarding child custody or visitation after divorce.
 One common myth is that the mother’s requests are given priority in determining custody, and that the father must comply.
 Don’t miss out on being a part of your child’s life.
-You have the same rights as your ex-wife, unless stated otherwise by the court.
+A divorced father has the same rights as the ex-wife, unless stated otherwise by the court.
 Here are four rights you have as a father: